dmahajan980/mercor-challenge/README.md

     (U = total users, E = total edges / referral links)
   - Space: O(U + k) auxiliary plus O(height) recursion stack

-- **`getUniqueReachExpansion(): ID[]`**
+- **`getUniqueReachExpansion(): UserWithScore[]`**
-  - Returns the IDs of referrers who, together, cover the maximum number of unique candidates.
-Only those users who have referred at least one candidate are considered to be a part of this list.
-The users are ranked by total reach in descending order.
+  - Returns referrers who, together, cover the maximum number of unique candidates, each with their score equal to total reach (direct + indirect referrals).
+Only users who have referred at least one candidate are included.
+Users are ranked by score in descending order.
   - Only root users are considered; non-root referrers are excluded.
   - Time: O(U + E + R log R) — scans all users to find roots, computes total descendants per root, then sorts qualifying roots (U = total users, E = total edges / referral links, R = number of qualifying roots)